coderschool-ct/coderschool-interview/README.md

 1. The interview exercise will simulate picking a project with a student.
 All 3 prompts will be provided but the candidate will need to help the student choose a project and get then interested in the exercise.
 2. Candidate will need to explain the requirements to the student as the project/solution is being built out.
 The student will need to have context of each requirement and how the code translates.
 3. The project implementation must be completed in python.
-4. It is not foribidden to use the internet for searching documentation/syntax but use of ChatGPT is not allowed for this exercise.
+4. It is ok to use the internet for searching documentation/syntax but use of ChatGPT is not allowed for this exercise.
 The purpose of this is to demonstrate what the candidate can teach a student fluently without relying heavily on external sources.
 5. Completion of the code is less important then explaining the thought process and making sure the student understands the code.
 It is not required to finish the prompts or the projects.

-# Rock Paper Scissors
+# 1. Rock Paper Scissors

 This project is a rock paper scissors simulator.
 This project will be a command line interface project that lets a user play rock paper scissors against a random computer bot.
 The computer bot will generate 3 random options "rock", "paper" or "scissors" which the user will not be able to see.
 Then the user will be able to either type in their option and see if they can beat the computer.